tarunshetty125/teamsync-build/README.md

 ## Why Natively?

-While other tools focus on being "lightweight" wrappers, Natively is a complete intelligence system.
+While other tools focus on being "lightweight" wrappers, Natively is a complete intelligence system — a no subscription interview AI that gives you everything for free.

 - **Local Vector Database (RAG):** We embed your meetings locally so you can ask, "What did John say about the API last week?"
 - **Rich Dashboard:** A full UI to manage, search, and export your history—not just a floating window.